laravel-opensource/.github/profile/README.md

 Laravel OpenSource is a non-profit organization founded with the mission of promoting the development and sharing of open-source projects based on the Laravel framework - one of the most popular PHP frameworks today.
 We believe that the power of the community can create innovative, accessible, and sustainable technological solutions.
 Our organization focuses on:

 - Building and maintaining high-quality open-source projects.
+- Guide install and build with video full.
 - Supporting new developers in learning Laravel through documentation, tutorials, and sample projects.
 - Creating a cohesive community where people can learn, contribute, and grow together.